wagtail-examples/tutorial-deploy-pythonanywhere-paid/docs/more/e-database-backup-and-restore.md

 You'll need to make sure the docker instance of `Mysql` is running locally.

 > If you database name is different then substitute `webapp` for your database name.
->
-> Replace `/var/www/sites/nickmoreton.co.uk` with the path to your project directory on PythonAnywhere.

 Open the `docker-compose.yml` file and add a new location of `./dbbackups:/dbbackups` to the `volumes` section: